AndreRH/hangover/docs/COMPILE.md

 #### FEX for 64-bit
 To build arm64ecfex from FEX you need:

-- [bylaws-llvm-mingw](https://github.com/bylaws/llvm-mingw) for PE cross-compilation (downlaod & unpack a release, but don't use the .zip files, they are for Windows)
+- [bylaws-llvm-mingw](https://github.com/bylaws/llvm-mingw) for PE cross-compilation (download & unpack a release, but don't use the .zip files, they are for Windows)
 - About 1.5GB of disk space

 Build it like (from the Hangover repository):